 moy hill is also a community: we grow culture, honesty, accountability, reverence and joy.

-Our charity HomeTree has planted 14,000 native trees like oak, rowan, hazel and birch.
+14,000 native trees like oak, rowan, hazel and birch have been planted on our farm.
 This land is protected and will become a natural woodland ecosystem over the coming years - something we see as vital for supporting animal and plant welfare.

 We have created a 300 tree apple, pear and plum orchard.
 You're welcome to visit!

 Over our food, water and education: